Blacksad: Volumes

-The first three volumes listed here are released by Dark Horse Comics as a single publication titled simply Blacksad.
+The first three volumes were translated into English and released by American publisher Dark Horse Comics as a single graphic novel entitled Blacksad.

 Somewhere Within the Shadows

 Blacksad investigates the murder of the famous actress Natalia Willford, whom he used to be involved with – first as a bodyguard, then in a more intimate capacity.

-Blacksad's first inquiries lead him to screenwriter Léon Kronski, Natalia's last known lover, who has disappeared.
+Blacksad's first inquiries lead him to the screenwriter, Léon Kronski, a lion who is Natalia's last known lover, who has disappeared.
 He finds Kronski already dead and buried under a pseudonym.
 After Blacksad is severely beaten by two hired thugs, the police arrest him.
 Smirnov, a police commissioner, explains to Blacksad that because of "pressure upstairs" he himself cannot investigate the matter any further.
 Smirnov offers him a deal, advantageous to both sides.

-As Blacksad returns home, a goanna hitman and a rat goon attempt to kill him and each other.
-Blacksad shoots the rat, interrogates the dying goanna and finally uncovers the culprit of the whole affair: Ivo Statoc, a frog, the richest and most powerful businessman in the city, who considers himself above any law.
+As Blacksad returns home, two contact killers consisting in a monitor lizard named Fiston and a rat attempt to kill him.
+Blacksad shoots the rat, interrogates the dying goanna and finally uncovers the culprit of the whole affair: Ivo Statoc, a cane toad businessman who considers himself above any law.
 Statoc himself shot the actress because of her infidelity.
-After brutally infiltrating the office suite at the top of his skyscraper, Blacksad confronts the completely calm and cold-blooded Statoc – who first offers him a job, and later a bribe.
+After brutally infiltrating the office suite at the top of his skyscraper, Blacksad confronts the completely calm and cold-blooded Statoc – who first offers him a job, and then a bribe.
 Blacksad rejects both offers as a matter of principle and shoots Statoc in the head.
 The police arrange it so it appears to be a suicide.